-- (iv) The Department committed a grave error in considering the assessment of Bills of Entry consignment wise in as much as the entire contract was registered with the Kandla Customs under PIR read with Heading 98.01 of the Tariff Act; - (v) The bid cost of PMC led Consortium is at par with the cost of Transmission Line and Substation packages of 765KV project executed by a leading public sector company namely M/s Power Grid Corporation of India Limited in the year 2009-10 i.e. during the same time for similar scope of work; - (vi) The allegation that MEGPTCL and EIF, which is one of the Consortium members with PMC, are related to each other through Vinod Shantilal Shah is without any basis as MEGPTCL and the lead Consortium member namely PMC are not related to MEGPTCL.
+- (iv) The Department committed a grave error in considering the assessment of Bills of Entry consignment wise in as much as the entire contract was registered with the Kandla Customs under PIR read with Heading 98.01 of the Tariff Act; - of Transmission Line and Substation packages of 765KV project executed by a leading public sector company namely M/s Power Grid Corporation of India Limited in the year 2009-10 i.e. during the same time for similar scope of work; - (vi) The allegation that MEGPTCL and EIF, which is one of the Consortium members with PMC, are related to each other through Vinod Shantilal Shah is without any basis as MEGPTCL and the lead Consortium member namely PMC are not related to MEGPTCL.
 Even otherwise, merely because Vinod Shah happens to be the brother of the promoters and/or directors of AEL, it cannot be said that price has been influenced.
 The Company had invited bids based International Competitive Bidding Guidelines and the lowest bidder was awarded the contract.
 As such, the contract value has been arrived at on arm's length basis and, therefore, the allegation that MEGPTCL is related to EIF and that EIF is a dummy or an intermediary invoicing agent for facilitating inflation of invoice value is misconceived and baseless.
 In any event, the show cause notice does not specify the particular clause of rule 2(2)